smolfarm/smol-tree/README.md

 # ens0 links

-Basic Next.js app designed to replace centrally hosted link sharing apps with something that can be deployed easily to Vercel.
+Basic self-hosted app designed to replace centrally hosted link sharing services like Linktree with something that can be deployed by the end user themselves.

 # How to Use

 In the future, this may have more user-friendly features, but for now, fork the repo, edit the `src/app/configuration.json` file, and deploy to a Next.js host like Vercel.
+Configuration uses Tailwind classes.

 # Supported "icon" field values